lightning/bolts/02-peer-protocol.md

 The quiescence effect is exactly the same as if one had replied to the other.

+## Splicing

+Splicing is the term given for replacing the funding transaction with a new one.
+For simplicity, no other changes can be made while the new transaction is being negotiated, but operation returns to normal once negotiation is done (while waiting for the splice transaction(s) to confirm).

+### The `splice` Message

+1. type: 74 (`splice`)
+2. data:
+   * [`chain_hash`:`chain_hash`]
+   * [`channel_id`:`channel_id`]
+   * [`u32`:`funding_feerate_perkw`]
+   * [`u64`:`generation`]
+   * [`point`:`payment_basepoint`]
+   * [`point`:`first_per_commitment_point`]
+   * [`point`:`next_per_commitment_point`]

+#### Requirements

+The sender:
+- MUST NOT send `splice` before sending and receiving `funding_locked`.
+- MUST NOT send another splice message while a splice is being negotiated.
+- MUST NOT send a splice message after sending uncommitted changes.
+- If a splice is in progress:
+  - MUST NOT send a splice message with `funding_feerate_perkw` which is less than 1.25 the previous `funding_feerate_perkw` (rounded down).
+- MUST NOT send other channel updates until splice negotiation has completed.

+The receiver:
+- SHOULD fail the splice if there is an ongoing splice, and the `funding_feerate_perkw` is not at least 1.25 the previous `funding_feerate_perkw` (rounded down).
+- MUST respond with a `splice` message of its own if it has not already.
+- MUST NOT reply with `splice` until all commitment updates are resolved by bother peers.
+- MAY set `funding_feerate_perkw` below the received value.
+- MUST use the higher of the two `funding_feerate_perkw` as the feerate for the splice.
+- MUST NOT send other channel updates until splice negotiation has completed.

+#### Rationale

+Both sides agree to a splice: there is no harm in agreeing to a splice with a high feerate (presumably the recipient will not contribute to the splice which they consider to be overpaying).

+Any pending updates are flushed before sending, but the reply must wait until all changes are resolved..
+So in the case where the A sends `splice` while B has just added an HTLC, then B will have to send `commitment_signed`, then A will have to reply with `revoke_and_ack` then `commitment_signed`, the B will have to also reply with `revoke_and_ack` before it can finally reply with `splice`.

+## Splice Negotiation

+The splice negotiation is very similar to the `init_rbf` negotiation: both sides alternate sending `tx_add_input` and `tx_add_output` until they both send consecutive `tx_complete`.

+### Requirements

+(Note that many of these messages have their own, additional requirements detailed elsewhere).

+The initiator is defined as the side which offered the higher `funding_feerate_perkw`, or if both sides are equal, the lower SEC1-encoded node_id.

+The initiator:
+- MUST `tx_add_input` an input which spends the current funding transaction output.
+- MUST `tx_add_output` a zero-value output which pays to the two funding keys using the higher of the two `generation` fields.
+- MUST pay for the common fields.

+Upon receipt of consecutive `tx_complete`s, each node:
+- MUST fail negotiation if there is not exactly one input spending the current funding transaction.
+- MUST fail negotiation if there is not exactly one output with zero value paying to the two funding keys (a.k.a. the new channel funding output)
+- MUST calculate the channel capacity for each side:
+  - Start with the previous balance
+  - Add that side's new inputs (excluding the one spending the current funding transaction)
+  - Subtracting each sides new outputs (except the zero-value one paying to the funding keys)
+  - Subtract the total fee that side is paying for the splice transaction.
+- MUST replace the zero-value funding output amount with the total channel capacity.
+- MUST calculate the channel balance for each side:
+  - Subtract any outstanding HTLCs offered by that side.
+- if either side has added an output other than the new channel funding output:
+  - MUST fail the negotiation if the balance for that side is less than 1% of the total channel capacity.
+- SHOULD NOT fail if the splice transaction is nonstandard.
+- MUST increment the commitment number and send `commitment_signed`, including the signatures for the splice transaction.

+- Upon receipt of `revoke_and_ack` for the previous commitment:
+  - MUST send `tx_signatures` for the splice transaction.

+- Upon receipt of `tx_signatures` for the splice transaction:
+  - MUST consider splice negotiation complete.

+On reconnection:
+- MUST retransmit the last splice `tx_signatures` (if any).
+- MUST ignore any redundant `tx_signatures` it receives.

+### Rationale

+If a side does not meet the reserve requirements, that's OK: but if they take funds out of the channel, they must ensure that they do meet them.
+If your peer adds a massive amount to the channel, then you only have to add more reserve if you want to contribute to the splice (and you can use `tx_remove_output` and/or `tx_remove_input` part-way through if this happens).

 ## Channel Close

 Nodes can negotiate a mutual close of the connection, which unlike a